LWAYVE/android-sdk/README.md

 There are six main players who have roles in the LWAYVE platform.

 - **Developers**: Integrate the LWAYVE platform into the mobile application.
-By integrating LWAYVE, the app will contain a Play button which Listeners can tap to get a Contextual Audio Experience based on time, location, and user preferences.
+By integrating LWAYVE, the app will contain a Play button which Listeners can tap to get a Contextual Audio Experience based on time, location, and user likes.
 - **Experience Designer**: Choreographs the Contextual Audio Experience and sources the content.
 An Experience Designer essentially builds a Conextual Audio Experience based on an event (e.g., music festival).
-The Contextual Audio Experience contains audio that will be passed to the Listener based on their location, user preferences, and time.
+The Contextual Audio Experience contains audio that will be passed to the Listener based on their location, user likes, and time.
 For example, an Experience Designer for a music festival may choose to have Listeners hear traffic information on their way to the event and stage schedules while at the event.
-- **Listener**: The end-user that enjoys a high-value, personalized Contextual Audio Experience based on their location, user preferences, and time.
+- **Listener**: The end-user that enjoys a high-value, personalized Contextual Audio Experience based on their location, user likes, and time.
 The Listener hears their Contextual Audio Experience by tapping a Play button on the mobile application.
 - **Experience Conductor**: An Experience Conductor is the eyes and ears on the ground at an event.
 Experience Conductors control the situational audio in a Contextual Audio Experience and make adjustments based on real-time information.
 For example, at a music festival, if the concert that was originally scheduled for 9:00pm has been moved to 10:00pm, the Experience Conductor can adjust the Contextual Audio Experience accordingly.
 - **Customer**: The company or individual that has purchased LWAYVE to implement Contextual Audio Experiences.
 LWAYVE is integrated into the Customer's mobile application in order to provide Listeners with Contextual Audio Experiences.
 - **Administrator**: The overall LWAYVE platform is managed by Lixar; however, Customers manage their own Contextual Audio Experiences and user roles.